frumbert/sqljob/Readme.txt

 You might want to be able to create an update / insert command for pushing some kind of data around in the database.
 Or perform an arbitrary sql command on a schedule.

 This plugin gives you the power to do anything the database user has permission to do.
+With great power comes great responsibility!

 Licence:
 --------